Norfolk Short Break

 Norwich is a fantastic city of heritage and culture, and a great base from which to explore the north of Norfolk.
 First we’ll experience the old glory days of the railway on the Victorian ‘Poppy Line’.
 Then we’ll take time to explore the county town’s Norman monuments on a city tour, before sailing along the Norfolk Broads from Wroxham.
 Lastly, you’ll enjoy a visit to Sandringham, the Queen’s expansive private estate.

-Titan’s VIP door-to-door travel service collects you from home, for your journey to Norwich and Dunston Hall (4T).
+Titan’s VIP door-to-door travel service collects you from home, for your journey to Norwich.
 We aim for you to arrive at the hotel between 4pm and 5pm, where you will be welcomed with tea and coffee.
-The remainder of the day is free to settle in before dinner is served this evening.
+The remainder of the day is free to settle in.

 North Norfolk Railway